gosub-com/Zurfur/Doc/GarbageCollector.md

 A pinned reference is one that points to an object that cannot be moved by the GC.
 They are used to lock an object in place while there could possibly be unmanaged pointers or interior references pointing to an object.
-Unmanaged pointers into objects can be created using the `fixed` keyword.
+Interior pointers can be created using the `fixed` keyword.

 Both kinds of references create problems for the GC.
 Pinned references can fragment memory.
 Tracking interior references complicates the design